Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Best: Early October (lighter crowds, full Halloween season)

-• Busiest: Halloween weekend (October 30-31) and Columbus Day weekend (October 10-12)
+• Busiest: Halloween weekend (October 30-31) and Columbus Day/Indigenous Peoples’ Day weekend (October 10-12)

 • Most unpredictable: Mid to late October (crowds build as Halloween approaches)

-If you have flexibility, aim for early October on weekdays — you’ll get the full magic of the Halloween season with the most manageable crowds of the month.
+If you have flexibility, aim for early October on weekdays.
+You’ll get the full magic of the Halloween season with the most manageable crowds of the month.
 But honestly, any time in October at Disney World is a treat!

 Bottom Line: Disney World is amazing, no matter when you choose to visit.
 If October works for your family, lean into every bit of it.
 The Halloween magic, the cooler weather, and the fall festival season make it one of the most special times of the entire year.
 Plan smart and have a fantastic time!